-According to the UNSD (2018), four main sources of energy statistics exist (see Table 2.19).
-For the compiler of EW-MFA on fossil fuels, the most straightforward approach is to start by checking whether the IEA and/or UNSD provide data for the country under observation.
-If yes, it is very likely that data are collected already by an official body, and thus can be adjusted to fit the EW-MFA structures (see below).
-If such data do not exist, other sources can be used.
+According to the UNSD (2016a), four main sources of energy statistics exist (see Table 2.19).
+For the compiler of EW-MFA accounts on fossil fuels, the most straightforward approach is to start by checking whether the IEA and/or UNSD provide data for the country under observation.
+If yes, it is very likely that data are collected already by an official body, and thus can be adjusted to fit to the EW-MFA structures (see below).
+If such data do not exist other sources can be used.

 Table 2.19 Sources for energy statistics.

-DATA SOURCE CHARACTERISTICS Administrative data Derived from an administrative source, that is, by an "organizational unit responsible for implementing an administrative regulation (or group of regulations) for which the corresponding register of units and the transactions are viewed as a source of statistical data" 14 Statistical surveys Sample surveys and censuses Modelling Estimation of a variable/data item which cannot be measured directly, but is estimated based on measurable and observable data In situ measurements Techniques to collect detailed consumption data based on a measuring device which, for example, can be installed at the point of final consumption
+DATA SOURCE CHARACTERISTICS Administrative data Derived from an administrative source, that is, by an "organizational unit responsible for implementing an administrative regulation (or group of regulations) for which the corresponding register of units and the transactions are viewed as a source of statistical data" 11 Statistical surveys Sample surveys and censuses Modelling Estimation of a variable/data item which cannot be measured directly, but is estimated based on measurable and observable data In situ measurements Techniques to collect detailed consumption data based on a measuring device which, for example, can be installed at the point of final consumption considered.
+Another data source is administrative systems, as production of energy is often a licensed activity (UNSD, 2016a).

-Source: (UNSD 2018)
+Source: (UNSD, 2016a)

 Each of these data sources has advantages and disadvantages.
 The objective should be to collect data by the most efficient means possible.
-In the best case, data are already available from an administrative source or an existing survey.
-Where such information of suitable quality is not available, existing surveys could be complemented by additional questions, or a new survey could be considered.
-Another data source is administrative systems, as the production of energy is often a licensed activity (UNSD 2018).
+In the best case, data are already available from an administrative source, or an existing survey.
+Where such information of suitable quality is not available, existing surveys could be complemented by additional questions, or a new survey could be